MartinT86/MartinT86.github.io/_posts/2016-11-20-dot-net-core.md

 After running the initializer, a controller was my first step.

-So I added my folder and my controller class, used the new Microsoft.AspNetCore.Mvc reference and unsurprisingly it didn't work.
+So I added my folder, added my controller class, used the new Microsoft.AspNetCore.Mvc reference and unsurprisingly it didn't work.
 Rather than a nice tutorial to use I had to bounce about the docs for a while.

 A couple of things are needed to get the controller to work.